Bubble Trouble: a Review on Electroweak Baryogenesis: Introduction

 \subsubsection{An explicit example}

 We end this subsection with an explicit example.
 For the CPV effective top Yukawa interaction \cref{CP_yukawa} we can read off the top mass in the bubble wall background $M_t =m_t \e^{i\theta_t}$ as in \cref{mass_fermion}.
-For simplicity, we take the Wilson coefficient purely imaginary $c_t = i \Lambda^{-2}$.
-Then \be m_t=\frac{y_t}{\sqrt{2}} \phi_b(z) \sqrt{1+ \frac{\phi_b(z)^4}{\Lambda^4}} \approx\frac{y_t}{\sqrt{2}} \phi_b(z) ,\quad \theta_t = \tan^{-1} \(\frac{\phi_b(z)^2}{\Lambda^2}\). \ee For the bubble profile we take the tanh Ansatz \cref{bubble_profile}, which in the wall frame reduces to \be \phi_b(z) = \frac{v_n}{2}\(1-\tanh\(\frac{z}{L_w}\)\). \ee The Fermi-Dirac distribution \cref{f0} in the wall frame reads $f^0 = (\e^{\gamma_w (\omega_0 + v_w k_z)/T}+1)^{-1}$ as in \cref{f0s}.
+For simplicity, we take the Wilson coefficient of the interaction $-y_t c_t \bar Q_L \tilde \vp t_R\(\vp^\dagger \vp\)$ purely imaginary $c_t = i \Lambda^{-2}$.
+Then \be m_t=\frac{y_t}{\sqrt{2}} \phi_b(z) \sqrt{1+ \frac{\phi_b(z)^4}{\Lambda^4}} \approx\frac{y_t}{\sqrt{2}} \phi_b(z) ,\quad \theta_t = \tan^{-1} \(\frac{\phi_b(z)^2}{\Lambda^2}\). \ee For the bubble profile we take the tanh Ansatz \cref{bubble_profile}, which in the wall frame reduces to \be \phi_b(z) = \frac{v_n}{2}\(1-\tanh\(\frac{z}{L_w}\)\). \ee The tanh Ansatz is commonly employed in the wall velocity and EWBG literature.
+See \cite{Goncalves:2023svb} for a critical assessment in the context of EWBG.
+The Fermi-Dirac distribution \cref{f0} in the wall frame reads $f^0 = (\e^{\gamma_w (\omega_0 + v_w k_z)/T}+1)^{-1}$ as in \cref{f0s}.
 Now we have all the ingredients to calculate the source terms.
 The result is shown in \cref{fig:source}.
 Here we took the parameter values $v_n =1.2 T_n$, $L_w=10/T_n$, $T_n=100\,$GeV, $v_w=0.1$ and $\Lambda=900\,$GeV.
 The source is different for the different momentum modes, and we choose $k_x =k_y=k_z =T$ in the figure.
 The CPV source is dominated by the first term in $S^\textsc{cpv}$ in \cref{clas_source}.
 The CPV source is a factor $10^3$ smaller than the CPC source.
 The suppression of the latter is not just from one extra derivative (as each derivative is expected to give a factor $1/(L_w T_n)$), but also because CP violation only arises from the dim-6 contribution to the effective mass (as $\theta \sim \frac{\phi_b^2}{\Lambda^2}$).
 The number of nodes in the source profile is determined by the number of derivatives.
 In the absence of rescattering, the perturbations will have the same profile, and the total CP asymmetry integrated over the symmetric phase partially cancels.